 the theme of "postage stamps as possible sources of infection" appeared in the Medical Times of October 1919 and has been debated ever since.
 Laboratory tests have shown that no stamp is germ-free.
 Among the germs found in the experiments were staphylococci, streptococci, pneumococci and diphtheria bacilli.
 The amount of danger presented by these organisms cannot be declared, since, unfortunately, no tests have been carried out to determine their virulence.
 In commenting on these results, American medicine, while not encouraging the common practice of moistening the stamps with the tongue, points out that if the stamps were a serious source of infection a very large percentage of the population would undoubtedly suffer from infections due to this cause " .
 Well throw water on the fire 100 years ago.
 A century later there are other problems of this type.

 150 years ago, 1870: #innovations

-Reading technology - “The improvement that we illustrate in this document represents a luxury that few, sick or healthy, after enjoying it once, will be willing to give up.
-These devices allow reading while a person is sitting or lying down.
-In this way the printed material is placed directly in front of the eyes and in a position that does not require muscular effort to support the book or keep the body in a tiring position.
+Reading technology - “The improvement that we illustrate in this document represents a luxury that few, sick or healthy, after having enjoyed once, will be willing to give up.
+These devices allow you to read while a person is sitting or lying down.
+In this way, the printed material is placed directly in front of the eyes and in a position that does not require muscular effort to support the book or keep the body in a tiring position.
 This invention was patented through the Scientific American Patent Agency by Edward Conley of Cincinnati, Ohio.
 If it weren't for the vintage print it would seem the description of a Kindle.